mkang315/RCS-YOLO/README.md

 > Training

-The hyperparameters are in the [my.yaml](https://github.com/mkang315/rcs-yolo/blob/main/data/mydata.yaml).
+The hyperparameters settings are in the [my.yaml](https://github.com/mkang315/rcs-yolo/blob/main/data/mydata.yaml).

 > Testing
 ```